What is Sleep Apnea?

 Some general techniques for improving sleep include aromatherapy, listening to calming music, and practicing relaxation techniques before bed.
 There are also a number of lifestyle changes that can help relieve sleep apnea symptoms and snoring, including:

 - Reducing or eliminating smoking can affect the severity of your condition

 - Limiting alcohol consumption will help lessen sleep apnea symptoms

 - Adopting a healthy diet can help you lose weight, reducing excess tissue

 - Positional therapy to adjust your sleeping position can alleviate snoring

 - Throat and mouth exercises strengthen your muscles to reduce symptoms

 In some cases, surgery is recommended for sleep apnea patients to reduce or eliminate their symptoms.
 Some surgeries include removing expanding tonsils or excess tissue and widening the airways in your nose or throat.

 Although these are highly effective in certain cases, they’re also very invasive.
 Before surgery is considered, we explore all possible treatment options.

-With the help of Fotona’s NightLase, our Basalt dentists can improve your quality of sleep and help you get a better night’s rest.
+With the help of Fotona’s NightLase, our Basalt dental office can improve your quality of sleep and help you get a better night’s rest.
 NightLase is a non-invasive, patient-friendly laser treatment used to reduce or eliminate the effects of sleep apnea and snoring.